 When it comes to popular Atlanta brunch spots, Highland Bakery & Kitchen often tops the list.
 This bustling European-style breakfast bakery and brunch spot is known for its exceptional bread, tarts, pancakes, and french toast.

 We love their epic cilantro corn cakes, decadent crabcake benedict, and delightful jalapeño focaccia bread— all signature items.

 It’s also worth trying the sweet potato pancakes or fluffy ricotta pancakes (yum!) if you’re in the mood for a sweet breakfast.
 Or, whet your appetite by splitting a house-made cinnamon roll with the table.

 And the lush peanut butter french toast?
 Forget about it.
-It’s insane!
+It’s incredible!

-Go for the rum-soaked french toast!
-Ria’s Bluebird is a great rustic brunch spot that serves a notable all day brunch (not just breakfast) including a number of exceptional savory items.
-The food isn’t plated in any fancy way, but it packs a ton of unique flavor and umami.
-Consider the above throwback to their leek fritter eggs benedict with rainbow chard and cilantro cream (above shown).
-It’s not a great picture, but you get the idea.
-The food here is delicious!
+Go for the gorgeous pancakes!
+Ria’s Bluebird is a great rustic brunch spot that serves a notable all-day brunch (not just breakfast) including a number of exceptional savory items.
+The food isn’t fancy, per se, but it packs a ton of unique flavor and umami.

-Contrary to the richness I’ve detailed about, this hip Atlanta brunch spot also has lighter fare, like tofu scrambles with black beans, broccoli, tomatoes, onions, and vegan cilantro pesto.
-Other brunch items can be made vegan and vegetarian friendly, as well.
+Contrary to the richness I’ve detailed above, this hip Atlanta brunch spot also has lighter fare, like tofu scrambles with black beans, broccoli, tomatoes, onions, and vegan cilantro pesto.
+Other brunch items can be made vegan and vegetarian-friendly, as well.

 Folk Art Restaurant